ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 This plugin only cache the content on the KeyCDN’s Edge Servers but not on your origin server, so if you install another cache plugin and use both of them, can improve performance.
 Now this plugin only works well with <a target="_blank" href="https://wordpress.org/plugins/cache-enabler/">Cache Enabler - WordPress Cache</a>.

+The development version is on [gitTLO](https://git.tlo.xyz/ZE3kr/Full-Site-Cache-for-KeyCDN) and [GitHub](https://github.com/ZE3kr/Full-Site-Cache-for-KeyCDN), you can download the development version to help us to test, and [leave your issues here](https://git.tlo.xyz/ZE3kr/Full-Site-Cache-for-KeyCDN/issues).

 = Features =

 This plugin support those features **even if your server doesn’t support it**, works well with shared hosting.